DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 \subsection{Watermark Attacker}

 The objective of the watermark attacker, $\eta$, is to learn an optimal policy to destroy the embedded watermark.
-One of our key innovations is its ability to compose complex attacks using a predefined set of benign/traditional image transformations and malicious/generative transformations, effectively learning a dynamic attack curriculum which includes both type and intensity of each attack.
+One of our key innovations is its ability to compose complex attacks using a predefined set of benign/traditional image transformations and malicious/generative transformations.
+This enables the agent to learn a dynamic attack curriculum that jointly models both the type and intensity of each attack.
 The following subsections illustrate: (i) the process of composing a combinatorial attack, (ii) how the watermark attacker agent is trained, and (iii) how it is incentivized to identify attack curricula that lead to substantial semantic drifts and are closer to historically known failure regions in the latent space, where the watermark extractor fails to recover the watermark.